What Is a VPN Kill Switch? (And Do You Need It?)

 When you first set up a VPN, it’s worth checking your settings to see if the kill switch is activated.
 Your default settings may already have it turned on.

-If it’s already on, you can expect the kill switch to start performing its functions when you use your VPN service.
+If it’s already on, you can expect the kill switch to perform its functions when you use your VPN service.
 The kill switch functions may vary depending on your VPN provider, but it will:

 • Monitor your VPN connection for any changes